Auction theory: Auctions from the seller's perspective (revenue maximization)

+The theory of efficient trading processes developed in a static framework relies heavily on the premise of non-repetition.
+For example, an auction-seller-optimal design (as derived in Myerson) involves the best lowest price that exceeds both the seller's valuation and the lowest possible buyer's valuation.

 Game-theoretic models

 A game-theoretic auction model is a mathematical game represented by a set of players, a set of actions (strategies) available to each player, and a payoff vector corresponding to each combination of strategies.
 Generally, the players are the buyer(s) and the seller(s).
 The action set of each player is a set of bid functions or reservation prices (reserves).
 Each bid function maps the player's value (in the case of a buyer) or cost (in the case of a seller) to a bid price.
 The payoff of each player under a combination of strategies is the expected utility (or expected profit) of that player under that combination of strategies.

 Game-theoretic models of auctions and strategic bidding generally fall into either of the following two categories.
 In a private values model, each participant (bidder) assumes that each of the competing bidders obtains a random private value from a probability distribution.
-In a common value model, the participants have equal valuations of the item, but they do not have perfectly accurate information about this valuation.
-In lieu of knowing the exact valuation of the item, each participant can assume that any other participant obtains a random signal, which can be used to estimate the true valuation, from a probability distribution common to all bidders.
-Usually, but not always, a private values model assumes that the values are independent across bidders, whereas a common value model usually assumes that the values are independent up to the common parameters of the probability distribution.
+In a common value model, the participants have equal valuations of the item, but they do not have perfectly accurate information to arrive at this valuation.
+In lieu of knowing the exact value of the item, each participant can assume that any other participant obtains a random signal, which can be used to estimate the true value, from a probability distribution common to all bidders.
+Usually, but not always, the private-values model assumes that the valuations are independent across bidders, whereas a common-value model usually assumes that the valueations are independent up to the common parameters of the probability distribution.

 A more general category for strategic bidding is the affiliated values model, in which the bidder's total utility depends on both their individual private signal and some unknown common value.
 Both the private value and common value models can be perceived as extensions of the general affiliated values model.

 When it is necessary to make explicit assumptions about bidders' value distributions, most of the published research assumes symmetric bidders.
 This means that the probability distribution from which the bidders obtain their values (or signals) is identical across bidders.
 In a private values model which assumes independence, symmetry implies that the bidders' values are "i.i.d." – independently and identically distributed.

-An important example (which does not assume independence) is Milgrom and Weber's "general symmetric model" (1982).
+An important example (which does not assume independence) is Milgrom and Weber's general symmetric model (1982).

 Asymmetric auctions

 The earliest paper on asymmetric value distributions is by Vickrey (1961).
-One buyer's value is uniformly distributed on [0,1].
+One buyer's valuation is uniformly distributed over the closed interval [0,1].
 The other buyer has a known value of 1/2.
-The equilibrium bid distributions and both uniform wit support [0,1/2]..
+Both the equilibrium and uniform bid distributions will support [0,1/2].